 - You can create additional Customer Area users for your team members.

 - With your test account you have a default API credential that we use for flows that require authentication, such as processing payments and ordering payment terminals.

 When you go live, you'll want to create an API credential in addition to the default one, or create separate API credentials for point of sale and ecommerce.
 It is good practice (though not required) to do the same on your test account.

-Depending on the integration architecture that you chose, set up either a local integration or a cloud integration.
+If you chose Terminal API integration, set up either a local integration or a cloud integration.
 You also need to make sure you use the correct IP addresses or endpoints and proper authentication.
 For example, for a cloud integration you need to get an API key.

 While doing this, make sure you implement our network recommendations.

 When you receive the test terminals, follow the steps in the manual for the terminal model to get the terminals up and running.
 The steps are to:

 - Inspect the terminal, to verify it has not been tampered with.

 - Test the connection with the Adyen payments platform.

 Step 6: Test your integration